-2 semester hours (lecture/lab)
+2 semester hours (lecture/lab) Offered: Fall Semester

 This course will introduce the student to the field of veterinary dentistry.
 Oral anatomy, terminology, instrumentation, periodontology, and oral radiography will be discussed.
 The clinical applications of modern veterinary dental care and the role of the veterinary dental hygienist will be emphasized.
 Dental models and live animals are used in the laboratory.
-Corequisites: VET 212 AND VET 230 AND VET 230L (all must be taken concurrently).
-Prerequisites: VET 151 AND VET 151L AND VET 201 AND VET 202 AND VET 250 AND VET 280, all with a 'C' or higher.
+Corequisites: VET 230 AND VET 230L.
+Prerequisites: VET 151 AND VET 151L AND VET 202 AND VET 250 AND VET 280, all with a 'C' or higher.